GPL's Tech B@r

 - Code your own music using Sonic Pi 2

 Using the MakerBot 3D Printer

 The printer is free to use and is available to the public.
 Due to the often unpredictable length of each print and ongoing maintenance of the machine, there is currently no reservation or sign up available for the printer.
 First come, first served.
+An exception to this rule, is that the first 2 hours of the morning may be booked in advance.
+Please note, these reservations may need to be cancelled due to machine maintenance.
+As well, reservations may not be accepted if special programming is planned at the Tech Bar.
 We ask that users keep all prints to under 2 hours in length.
 If you have a project that will be longer than 2 hours, please consult with the Tech B@r staff before initiating your print.
 Failure to do so could result in the cancellation of your print.
 If your print will not take the full two hours, there is a limit of 2 consecutive prints per person.

 The Tech B@r has a selection of standard rainbow coloured filament available for use.
 If you would like the filament changed, please ask a staff member for assistance.
 If you are changing the filament midway through a print, you are responsible for pausing the print at the appropriate height.
 There is a limit of 4 colour changes per print.

 Once you have started a print, you are responsible for monitoring the print until it is finished.
 You are free to move around the library, but please check back on your print every 15 minutes.
 GPL staff are not responsible for ensuring the success of your print.